amyylin1/School_District_Analysis/README.md

 - Replacing the ninth-grade scores does NOT affect the following:
+    - math and reading scores of grade 10 to 12
     - scores by school spending
-    - scores by school sizea
+    - scores by school size
     - scores by school type